Newlywed single mom, Venezuelan Jewish couple die in Surfside’s condo collapse

 Ortiz — Annie to her friends — was a hard-working mother devoted to her adult son, Luis Bermudez, who had muscular dystrophy and used a wheelchair.
 They lived together on the seventh floor with her newlywed husband, Frankie Kleiman.

 Frankie’s mother, Nancy Kress Levin, lived on the same floor.
 And Frankie’s brother Jay was visiting from Puerto Rico at the time of the collapse.
-The three Kleimans have been missing since the building fell Thursday, leaving a towering mountain of debris where the 12-story residential tower once stood.
-The families occupied the units 702 and 712.
+The families occupied the units 702 and 712, according to Miami-Dade property records.
+Nancy and Jay are still listed as missing.

 Ana Isabel Ortiz, who was Puerto Rican, attended the Nuestra Señora de la Providencia school in Cupey, a neighborhood on the outskirts of San Juan.
 Mother and son went on excursions around Florida and Puerto Rico, visiting the Morikami Museum and Japanese Gardens in Delray Beach, Wynwood Walls in Miami, and Old San Juan back on the island.